7 Local Destinations That Are Way Better Than Travelling Abroad

 6. Choose Havelock Beach, Andaman & Nicobar Islands Over Seychelles

 Picture Credits: traeume_plane_reise_repeat

-Seychelles, a small island on the Indian Ocean with white sand beaches and sparkling waters that looks like a slice straight from heaven.
+Seychelles, a small island in the Indian Ocean with white sand beaches and sparkling waters that look like a slice straight from heaven.
 But, the pristine Havelock Beach in Andaman & Nicobar Islands comes pretty close to the beaches of Seychelles, something you would have to visit to see what the hype around Havelock is all about.

 Distance From Delhi | 2,477 Kms

 Picture Credits: perfclicx

 Tranquil lagoons and canals with a backdrop of the lovely backwaters - oh wow, just writing about it is giving us a major FOMO!
 Alleppey is often compared to Venice, but we’d say, this local destination is way better than any other European holiday destination.
 The best time to visit is from November to February, so get your plans workin’, folks!

 These Indian cities will surely make you feel like you’re travelling abroad, but at the same time, it will make you realise that India has so much to offer and a lot of it is still unexplored.
 So, if you’re a traveller, start by exploring your own country and you’ll be amazed by what you discover!